 - Dribbling urine.
 Unlike many other toxicoses, pot almost always makes a pet dribble urine uncontrollably.
 If we notice this, marijuana should be high on the list of suspects.

 With any luck, you yourself are not in the same condition, so you can get your dog or cat to the vet right away.

 The intoxicated state of the pet is a big clue.
 But other, more serious toxins can create the same signs.

-If the person is truly unaware of any drug exposure, there is a quick tox screen available to vets that tests for cocaine, THC (marijuana), opiates, methamphetamines, benzodiazepines and oxycodone.
+If the person is truly unaware of any drug exposure, there is a quick toxicology screen available to vets that tests for cocaine, THC (the psychoactive ingredient in marijuana), opiates, methamphetamines, benzodiazepines and oxycodone.
 Being able to identify the drug helps us in treatment.

 Occasionally I have had some kids get their dogs high deliberately, and this is just stupid.
-Unfortunately, people who exhibit this level of irresponsibility are probably not going to take their stoned dog to the vet.
+Unfortunately, people who exhibit this level of irresponsibility are probably not going to take their intoxicated dog to the vet.

 Onset of symptoms after ingesting or inhaling marijuana is 30–60 minutes in most pets.
 Depending on the dosage and strength of the drug, these symptoms can last 18–36 hours.
 (Yes, up to a day and a half.)

 If we have an intoxicated pet, supportive care is all we can do.
 There is no antidote to reverse the effects of marijuana.
 Basically, the pet just has to sleep it off under supervision.